SlightHeadache/choctopus44/README.md

   ### Lesser issues

-  * Choc hotswap is a little dodgy compared to MX hot swap; due to how Choc switches clip into the plate, they are not held as securely as one might hope.
+  * Choc hotswap is a little dodgy compared to MX hot swap; due to how Choc switches clip into the plate, they are not held as securely as one might hope, and the clips are a bit more difficult to deal with.
+    This may result in some socketed switches being dislodged from their sockets during transport, especially on the edges as the 1.2mm switch plate is not very rigid.
-  * Some case screws are very easy to over tighten thanks to the structure of the case.
-This might be rectifiable with different kind of plate cut outs or leaving clearance for spacers or washers.
+  * Some case screws are very easy to over tighten thanks to the structure of the case, especially around the MCU cover area.
+    This might be rectifiable with different kind of plate cut outs or leaving clearance for spacers or washers in a future revision.
-  * Potentially flaky Bluetooth behaviour?
+  * Potentially flaky Bluetooth behaviour in certain edge cases while using Nice!Nano
-    * Could be a Samsung A51 specific issue?
-Seems to be less frequent now.
-      * Could be caused by malfunctioning Nice!Nano, the unit has had a hard life
+    * I've observed infrequent disconnects from time to time, restarting the device has always fixed the issue
-    * Can't connect to at least my Samsung Smart TV (UE55RU8005UXXC)
+    * Can't connect to Samsung Smart TV (UE55RU8005UXXC)
-      * Probably caused by janky Smart TV OS
+      * Likely caused by janky Smart TV OS
-    * Very old USB devices might not be able to recognize Nice!Nano, at least my 10+ year old Toshiba has issues
+    * I have a suspicion that very old Bluetooth devices might not be able to recognize Nice!Nano, at least my 10+ year old Toshiba has issues.
+This could however be a Linux Bluetooth driver issue.

 ## Parts list